 Any child(ren)’s benefit(s) that were being paid while the retiree/beneficiary was receiving his/her benefit, will continue to be paid, as long as the child(ren) continue to be eligible for the benefit (see Article 36 of Fund’s Regulations and Rules).

 If a staff member of a member organization of the Fund, who is a participant of the UNJSPF, dies in service, the surviving spouse will be entitled to a widow’s or widower’s benefit, as the case may be, under Articles 34 and 35 of the Fund’s Regulations.
 A child’s benefit, under Article 36 of the Fund’s Regulations is also payable to each child of the late staff member until the child reaches the age of 21.
-A monthly benefit may also be payable in respect of disabled child who is more than 21 years old pursuant to Article 36(b) of the Fund’s Regulations and the conditions listed therein.
+A monthly benefit may also be payable in respect of a disabled child who is more than 21 years old pursuant to Article 36(b) of the Fund’s Regulations and the conditions listed therein.

 Furthermore also a divorced surviving spouse and a secondary dependant could be eligible for survivors’ benefit if they fulfill the requirements in Articles 35 bis(b) and 37 of the Fund’s Regulations respectively.